conversationai/wikidetox/conversation_classification/README.md

 # Predicting Conversations Go Awry

-This is the package for the machine learning task predicting conversations that goes awry.
+This is the package for the machine learning task predicting conversations that go awry.

 You can find the conversation data with features extracted in data/.
 To run the matching, check out matching.bigquery.